Here are the most common Problems with Salvias and their solutions that will help you to keep it blooming all year round!

 - Location: The proper location of your plant can play a crucial role in its ability to survive the winter.
 Adequate sunlight and appropriate soil conditions will aid the plant in establishing strong roots and becoming acclimated to its surroundings.
 A well-adapted plant to its environment will be less vulnerable to winter damage.

 When plants are overwatered, the stems and leaves can start to turn brown due to the rotting caused by too much moisture.
 If left unaddressed, the brown discoloration can spread to the leaves as well.
-To prevent these Problems with Salvias, make sure to give your soil enough time to dry out between waterings.
+To prevent this problem, make sure to give your soil enough time to dry out between waterings.

 On the other hand, if a plant is not getting enough water, the stems and leaves may turn light brown and become brittle.
 This is often due to severe drought, and wilting may occur before any discoloration appears.